eaze/data-science-homework/README.md

 200 packages were examined and 26 showed some defects.
 Before this method was implemented, the defective rate was at most 10%.
 The warehouse needs to determine whether the new method actually increases the defective rate.

-At alpha=0.05 significance level, what is the test statistics, and is the increase in defective rate of new method statistically significant?
+At alpha = 0.05 significance level, what is the test statistics, and is the increase in defective rate of new method statistically significant?

 Provide two values: first the test statistic up to 3 digits after decimal point, then boolean value 1 if it is significant, 0 otherwise.